Ben Sauer: making the case for slower digital decisions

 - Speed freaks – Moving fast leaves you less time to think.
 We have a bias to build.
 When you have a down cycle, fix things or improve things.

 - Unrealistic roadmaps – demanding shiny things often lets to disappointment.

 - Mind your decision speed – if you make every decision quickly, you prevent deep thought.
 There are two types of decisions, as Jeff Bezos articulated.
 One set are really important – and need taking slowly.
 Some are less important, and easily reversible.
 Assess how well your decisions have worked out.

 - Know your environment – some of the best decisions came from environments where there’s no pressure to deliver.
 The more pressure there is to deliver the more often you need slow decisions making.
 There are four broad groups of organisation, and all organisations are a mix of them:

 - Cultivate listening – the Toyota story above is a micro habit of people getting together and listening.
 Are their voices in your team that dominate the discussions?
 Tenderness builds connection, and the right amount is necessary for efficient collaborations.

-- Sweat your vision - when people are being very efficient at producing something, they usually understand it.
-The Spotify model give steams a lot of autonomy - but you need really strong alignment on purpose.
-Use a template for the value proposition - if the team all give different answers, you have an issues.
-And relentless revise you value proposition.
+- Sweat your vision – when people are being very efficient at producing something, they usually understand it.
+The Spotify model gives teams a lot of autonomy – but you need really strong alignment on purpose.
+Use a template for the value proposition – if the team all give different answers, you have an issues.
+And relentless revise your value proposition.

 When we see something that works fast and brilliantly, we often forget all the slow work and practice that it took to get there.